zacfilan/brimstone-recorder/README.md

 # What?

-Brimstone is a web application test recorder, test player and pixel perfect test validator all in one.
+Brimstone is a web application test recorder, test player and **pixel-perfect** test validator all in one.

-1. Fire up the brimstone recorder workspace for the current tab.
+1. Fire up the brimstone workspace for the current tab.
 2. Record some actions.
-3. Save them.
-4. Play them back anytime, and see if the app still works and looks *exactly* like it did when the test was recorded.
+3. Play the test back anytime, validate the app still works and looks *exactly* like it did when the test was recorded.

 Brimstone is a strict do no harm tester: it requires every pixel to be accounted for.

+# Why?

+We required effective, easy, automated do-no-harm testing to catch the most bugs between different code versions of a complex single page web application.
+This testing needed to be done by non-technical employees.
+(And I wanted to do something fun.)

+# How?

+Brimstone records screenshots of every user action performed.
+When a user performs an action she is implicitly indicating that the screen is in the expected completed state of the *previous* user action performed.
+In this way, the user implicitly determines the screen states required between actions.
+Brimstone uses this information during playback to determine timing and correctness of each user action.

+Brimstone directly uses the chrome devtools protocol via the chrome.debugger API to control the browser.

+# Who?

+The intended audience is quality engineers, web-software developers, automation engineers, and you. :)

 # Recording

+Still here?
+Cool.
 Go to some website.
 Poke the (B) icon to start recording on this tab.

 ## Tips

-* Type slowly.
-Brimstone is doing stuff for each key you press, and if you do too many too fast, some events may be missed.
+* Type slower than normal.
+(Two finger).
+Brimstone is doing stuff for each key you press, and if you do too many actions too fast, some events may be missed.
 * Always end your recording by pressing the 'End Recording' button.
-* Save your recordings.
+* Save and organize your recordings.

+## FAQ
+1. How do I record things which pop up on hover, like certain menus?

-* Menus that pop up on hover can be recorded by holding down the Ctrl key, moving to the location that pops up the menu, then releasing the Ctrl key.
+    Menus that pop up on hover can be recorded by holding down the Ctrl key, moving to the location that pops up the menu, then releasing the Ctrl key.

+2. Why can't I record a maximized tab?

+    Brimstone uses the chrome.debugger API, which injects a banner into the browser.
+You need to leave some space for it.

+3. Why do I get "You must close the existing debugger first" alerts when I try to record or play?

+    You can't start a recording or playback if there is already a debugger attached.
+Brimstone uses the chrome.debugger API, and can't reuse an existing connection.
+You can attach anohter debugger **after** the recording or playback has started though.

+# Playing

+You can play back right after you end a recording, or when you load a saved test.

+* Playing will reuse the tab the workspace was launched from.
+Make sure that your tab will

+# Validating

+## Correcting

-## Limitations
+# Limitations
-As new features are added this list should hopefully get smaller.
+This list is subject to change, and will probably transition to a bug/issue tracked.
+Nothing's perfect man.
+But we're trying.

+* Each test is recorded and played back in a fixed resolution.
+If you want to test different resoutions you need to record different tests.
 * Only user actions in the page itself are recorded. e.g. The browser back and forward buttons are not recorded.
-* Only click, double-click, right-click, and single-keypresses are recorded. e.g. Chords like Ctrl-A are not recorded.
+* Only click, double-click, right-click, and single-keypresses are recorded. e.g. Chords like Ctrl-A are not (yet) recorded.
-* Only tab one is recorded, although that tab is free to navigate to different URLs and still be recorded. e.g. Web application spawned browser windows/tabs are not included in the current recording.
+* Only one tab is recorded in a test, although that tab is free to navigate to different URLs and still be recorded. e.g. Web application spawned browser windows/tabs are not included in the current recording.

-# Playing

-Coming soon
-# Correcting
-Coming soon